-One of the most common knee conditions necessitating a visit to an orthopedic physician is due to articular cartilage damage.
+One of the most common knee conditions necessitating a visit to an orthopedic surgeon is articular cartilage damage.
 Articular cartilage is the smooth, firm tissue that covers the ends of bones in the knee joint.
-It reduces friction, acting as a “shock absorber” for the joint.
-When cartilage becomes damaged, there are limitations in normal knee movement and significant pain.
+It reduces friction, acting as a “shock absorber” for the knee joint.
+When this cartilage becomes damaged, there are limitations in normal knee movement accompanied by significant knee pain.

-The most common causes of articular cartilage damage are degenerative diseases such as arthritis and osteoarthritis.
+The most common causes of articular cartilage damage in the knee are degenerative diseases such as arthritis and osteoarthritis.
 Others include a traumatic event (such as a car accident) or overuse/repetitive motion.
-Knee cartilage issues can be congenital as well, where defects in joint structure are present at birth.
+Knee cartilage issues can be congenital as well, where defects in the knee joint structure are present at birth.

 Articular cartilage damage in the knee is characterized by: